 Following are guidelines for a monitoring plan.
-The actual timing, scope, frequency and other details regarding such maintenance, inspection and similar activities shall be at the discretion of the GHAD Manager.
+The actual timing, scope, frequency and other details regarding such maintenance, inspection, and similar activities shall be at the discretion of the GHAD Manager.

-- A State-licensed Professional Engineer and/or Professional Geologist should carry out a geologic reconnaissance of the slopes for indications of erosion or slope failures.
-Open space slope area monitoring would include observation of debris benches.
-The removal of accumulated debris from the bench, including rockfall material, should be undertaken in a manner that maintains the capacity of the bench to protect Site Improvements. - A State-licensed Professional Engineer and/or Professional Geologist should carry out an inspection of lined surface ditches.
-Repairs and maintenance, as needed, should be undertaken including removal of excess silt or sediment in ditches and patching or replacement of cracked or broken ditches, prior to the beginning of the next rainy season.

-- Subsurface drain outlets and horizontal drilled drain outlets, if any, should be checked.
+- A State-licensed Professional Engineer and/or Professional Geologist should carry out a geologic reconnaissance of the slopes for indications of erosion or slope failures. - A State-licensed Professional Engineer and/or Professional Geologist should carry out an inspection of lined surface ditches.
+Repairs and maintenance, as needed, should be undertaken including removal of excess silt or sediment in ditches and patching or replacement of cracked or broken ditches, prior to the beginning of the next rainy season. - Subsurface drain outlets and horizontal drilled drain outlets, if any, should be checked.
 Water flowing from these outlets should be measured and recorded during each inspection. - Piezometers to measure groundwater levels, or instruments such as inclinometers or tiltmeters measuring potential slope instability should be monitored as recommended, if installed. - Settlement monitoring devices, if any, should be measured periodically and tracked.
-In the event of anomalous readings or excessive settlement, the monitoring frequency should be increased. - Inlets, outfalls or trash racks, if used, must be kept free of debris and spillways maintained.
+In the event of anomalous readings or excessive settlement, the monitoring frequency should be increased. - Bioretention basins shall be monitored and well maintained.
+The GHAD will maintain the bioretention basins in accordance with an approved Operation and Maintenance Plan if developed. - Inlets, outfalls, or trash racks, if used, must be kept free of debris and spillways maintained.
 Additionally, water detention facilities and water quality facilities should be inspected and maintained.
-It is anticipated that initially, at least once every two (2) years, cleanup of vegetation and removal of silt would be in order.
-Attention should be given to plantings or other obstructions which may interfere with access by power equipment. - Retaining walls should be inspected for evidence of distress, such as tilting and/or structural failure.
+It is anticipated that initially, at least once every 2 years, cleanup of vegetation and removal of silt would be in order. - Developer-constructed retaining walls should be inspected for evidence of distress, such as tilting and/or structural failure.
 Repairs and maintenance would be undertaken only in the event that the structural integrity of the wall has been compromised or if the wall distress poses a threat to the integrity of adjacent structures. - An annual inspection shall be made by a State-licensed Professional Engineer and/or Certified Engineering Geologist to assess the effectiveness of the preventive maintenance program and to make recommendations as to which landslide or erosion measures should be undertaken in the next fiscal year.
 Any appropriate site-specific study of landslide or erosion conditions shall be determined at that time.
 Consultants, if necessary, will be retained to undertake the needed studies.
 An annual inspection report to the GHAD shall be prepared by the Professional Engineer and/or Certified Engineering Geologist.